 If you’re hiring employees abroad, you need a comprehensive hiring infrastructure that’s compliant with local regulations and possesses the right business structure to support your goals.
 A Professional Employer Organization (PEO) is often used as a tool to minimize the challenges of hiring abroad by outsourcing payroll and compliance to a third-party entity.
 For others, hiring employees directly or as international contractors can be more favorable depending on your business needs, employment laws of the target market, and cost considerations.

-Ultimately, tech companies pursuing international expansion need to ask themselves if they’ve identified the right infrastructure in place to support hiring abroad.
+Ultimately, tech companies need to ask themselves if they’ve identified the right infrastructure in place to support hiring abroad.
 Without it, companies could expose themselves to noncompliance and further delay expansion efforts.

-It’s no surprise that data privacy concerns will remain a key focus area for tech in 2025.
-Whether you’re providing software as a service (SaaS) solutions or managing a company’s IT infrastructure, you likely process vast amounts of customer data and know it better than anyone: a data breach can cost your organization its users and business and irreparably damage your reputation.
+It’s no surprise that data privacy concerns will remain a key focus area for tech in 2026.
+Whether you’re providing Software as a Service (SaaS) solutions or managing a company’s IT infrastructure, you likely process vast amounts of customer data and know it better than anyone.
+But a data breach can irreparably damage your reputation and cost your organization its users and business.
 Pursuing compliance best practices with local and global regulations, investing in data protection measures, and establishing companywide data governance policies is critical.

 In the United States, SOC reporting has become the gold standard for companies looking to strengthen their internal control structure and security compliance posture.
 A SOC report can strengthen trust with customers by providing a third-party assessment of the risks associated with using an organization, such as a SaaS, third-party administrator, or payroll processor.

-Tech companies with operations in the EU, or that process data of individuals in the EU, should ensure their business is compliant with General Data Protection Regulation (GDPR) standards.
+Tech companies with operations in the European Union (EU), or that process data of individuals in the EU, should ensure their business is compliant with General Data Protection Regulation (GDPR) standards.
 GDPR establishes requirements on how companies should process, store, and transfer data of EU individuals.
 Failure to comply can risk more than your reputation — it can mean hefty fines depending on the severity of the violation.
-The bottom line: If you’re pursuing international markets, your business is going to face inconsistent and complex data security rules across jurisdictions, and you need to be ready for it.

 The technology industry offers investors a lucrative and attractive opportunity to earn high returns and diversify one’s portfolio.